ektormak/Lyssandra/README.md

 * numpy
 * scipy
 * scikit-learn
-* matplotlib
+* matplotlib (optional)
 * Pillow
-* for LASSO problems, the Python version of SPAMS (http://spams-devel.gforge.inria.fr/index.html) must be installed in your system
+* for LASSO problems, the Python version of SPAMS http://spams-devel.gforge.inria.fr/index.html must be installed in your system
 * OpenBLAS (optional)